Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Metropolis-adjusted Mirror Langevin algorithm

-\textbf{Remark.}~~ \citet{laddha2020strong} showed under a \emph{strong self-concordance} condition that Dikin walk has a mixing time that scales as \(m \cdot d\) for both kinds of domains. \cite{kook2023condition} study a constrained \textsf{RHMC} algorithm applicable for this setting (uniform sampling from both polytopes and ellipsoids), which has a mixing time guarantee that scales as \(m \cdot d^{3}\).
+\textbf{Remark.}~~ For polytopes, \citet{laddha2020strong} show that \textsf{DikinWalk} satisfies a mixing time of \(m \cdot d\) owing to a \emph{strong self-concordance} condition that holds in this setting.
+They also propose \textsf{WeightedDikinWalk}, which has a mixing time that scales as \(d^{2}\) (independent of the number of constraints).
+In a similar vein, \cite{gatmiry2023sampling} propose a modification to \textsf{RHMC}, and prove a mixing time guarantee that scales as \(m^{\nicefrac{1}{3}} \cdot d^{\nicefrac{4}{3}}\) for their method. \cite{kook2023condition} study a constrained \textsf{RHMC} algorithm applicable to this setting i.e., uniform sampling from both polytopes and intersection of ellipsoids, and show a mixing time guarantee for this algorithm that scales as \(m \cdot d^{3}\).
 Our analysis echoes the mixing time guarantee of the latter method and scales as \(m \cdot d^{3}\).
-Specific to uniform sampling from a polytope, a modified Dikin walk was proposed in \cite{laddha2020strong}, which has a mixing time of \(d^{2}\) (independent of the number of constraints), and recently another modified \textsf{RHMC} algorithm by \cite{gatmiry2023sampling} satisfied a mixing time upper bound of \(m^{\nicefrac{1}{3}} \cdot d^{\nicefrac{4}{3}}\).